zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/create-dbs/create-dbs.md

 ## Introduction

-In this lab, you create and configure a MySQL DB System.
+In this lab, you will create and configure a MySQL DB System.
 The creation process will use a provided object storage link to create the airportdb schema and load data into the DB system.

-Estimated Lab Time: 30 minutes
+Estimated Lab Time: 20 minutes

 ### Objectives